Hospital infections go down, a little

 Of the 12,299 patients in the survey, 394 had a healthcare-associated infection.
 "Pneumonia, gastrointestinal infections and surgical-site infections were the most common health care-associated infections," the team wrote.

-The Health and Human Services Department has led a push to reduce hospital infections, and has started penalizing hospitals which take part in Medicare if they do not improve infection rates.
+The Health and Human Services Department has led a push to reduce hospital infections, and has started penalizing hospitals that take part in Medicare if they do not improve infection rates.

 They have focused on several types of preventable infections in particular, including surgical-site infections, urinary infections caused by catheter use and infections linked with the use of central lines inserted to develop drugs over a long time, such as chemotherapy or intensive antibiotic treatment.

-Another focus has been on reducing Clostridium difficile of C. diff infections, which are very common in people who take antibiotics for long times.
+Another focus has been on reducing Clostridium difficile or C. diff infections, which are very common in people who take antibiotics for long times.

 "Pneumonia, gastrointestinal infections and surgical-site infections were the most common health care-associated infections," the team wrote.